This Giving Season, improve your effectiveness as a donor with CEP’s resources for individual givers.

 Yet, when we look at the data from first-time GPR users, for example, we don’t see much change over time in the proportion of grantees receiving these valuable intensive patterns of nonmonetary support from their funders.
 Indeed, only 29 percent of foundation leaders say their foundation provides assistance beyond the grant to the majority of its grantees.

 Respondents see particular opportunity for funders to play a role in facilitating collaborations and connecting grantees to each other.
 In their eyes, this support helps nonprofits better “collectively address needs,” and are also “a service to the community as a whole.”
-One nonprofit CEO asks foundations to “help make connections to other organizations they fund with similar missions and interests,” another would like funders to “share information [so grantees can] get to know each other,” and another requests that funders “host opportunities for grantees within a designated subject area to communicate with each other to discuss broader topics about their particular area of interest.”
+One nonprofit CEO asks foundations to “help make connections to other organizations they fund with similar missions and interests,” another would like funders to “share information get to know each other,” and another requests that funders “host opportunities for grantees within a designated subject area to communicate with each other to discuss broader topics about their particular area of interest.”

 Fundraising support and connections are hugely valuable to nonprofits.
 One nonprofit leader would like funders to “connect us to other potential funders and supporters.
 It’s important for their investment to be impactful.
 Leveraging with others can help them achieve their goals while helping us attract resources to get the work done.”
 Another asks funders to “broker connections — whether that is to other funders that invest in the work we are doing or other organizations that we can learn from or help advance the work.”
 Speaking more broadly, another nonprofit leader would like to see foundations “take pride in our collaborative work and talk it up with others.”